arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 * All public methods must have informative docstrings with sample usage when appropriate.

 * Please prefix the title of incomplete contributions with `[WIP]` (to indicate a work in progress).
-WIPs may be useful to (1) indicate you are working on something to avoid duplicated work, (2) request broad review of functionality or API, or (3) seek collaborators.
+WIPs may be useful to (1) indicate you are working on something to avoid duplicated work, (2) request a broad review of functionality or API, or (3) seek collaborators.

 * All other tests pass when everything is rebuilt from scratch.
 See {ref}`developing_in_docker` for information on running the test suite locally.

-* When adding additional plotting functionality, provide at least one example script in the ``arviz/examples/`` folder.
+* When adding additional plotting functionality, provide at least one example script in the [arviz/examples/](https://github.com/arviz-devs/arviz/tree/main/examples) folder.
 Have a look at other examples for reference.
 Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in ArviZ.

-* Added tests follow the [pytest fixture pattern](https://docs.pytest.org/en/latest/fixture.html#fixture)
+* Added tests follow the [pytest fixture pattern](https://docs.pytest.org/en/latest/fixture.html#fixture).

 * Documentation and high-coverage tests are necessary for enhancements to be accepted.

-* Documentation follows Numpy style guide
+* Documentation follows Numpy style guide.

 * Run any of the pre-existing examples in ``docs/source/notebooks`` that contain analyses that would be affected by your changes to ensure that nothing breaks.
 This is a useful opportunity to not only check your work for bugs that might not be revealed by unit test, but also to show how your contribution improves ArviZ for end users.

-* If modifying a plot, render your plot to inspect for changes and copy image in the pull request message on Github
+* If modifying a plot, render your plot to inspect for changes and copy image in the pull request message on Github.

 You can also check for common programming errors with the following
 tools:

 * Save plots as part of tests.
-Plots will save to a directory named test_images by default
+Plots will be saved to a directory named `test_images` by default.

   ```bash
   $ pytest arviz/tests/base_tests/<name of test>.py --save
   ```

 * Optionally save plots to a user named directory.
-This is useful for comparing changes across branches
+This is useful for comparing changes across branches.

   ```bash
   $ pytest arviz/tests/base_tests/<name of test>.py --save user_defined_directory